cwise24/snopsy/docs/module2/2_branch.rst

     git branch
 .. important:: **DO NOT MAKE CHANGES IN THE MASTER BRANCH, HARD LESSON LEARNED HERE**

-Now we will create a new branch *'dev'*, this is where we will make our changes and merge them back into the mainline *Master*
+Now we will create a new branch *'dev'*, this is where we will make our changes and merge them back into the mainline *master* branch.

 ::

     git checkout -b dev

-This will create a branch locally, We'll now add a README.md to our *dev* branch.
+This will create a branch locally, we'll now add a README.md to our *dev* branch.

 .. sidebar::  Linux Cheat Sheet